Now I'm ready for an alternative

 (Video length: 2:31)

-If this describes you, and you can’t take a different type of blood thinner (for example, because of cost or availability), then talk to your cardiologist about whether WATCHMAN is right for you.
+If you need an alternative, talk to your cardiologist about whether WATCHMAN is right for you.

 Speak to a WATCHMAN patient